chrinide/prejmol/README.md

 # prejmol
-Convert a WFN file to a MOLDEN file to easy visualize
+Convert a WFN file into a molden file